 Any type of strength training, hypertrophy training, or bodybuilding is good enough to increase our muscle strength and health, but when we’re bulking, there’s even more emphasis on gaining lean mass, which comes along with extra health benefits.
 Some of the lean mass we gain comes from tougher connective tissues and denser bones, which is great for reducing our risk of injury, but most of it comes from gaining muscle.
 Having more muscle directly improves our strength—a bigger muscle is a stronger one—and reduces our risk of heart disease, cancer, and dying for any reason whatsoever (study, study, study).

-There are a few reasons why having more muscle mass is so good for our general health:
+There are a few reasons why having more muscle mass is so good for our general health (study):

-- Having more muscle mass reduces our blood pressure, lowers LDL cholesterol and triglycerides, and helps us clear sugar from our blood.
+- Having more muscle mass reduces our blood pressure, and lowers LDL cholesterol and triglycerides.

-- Having more muscle mass improves our insulin sensitivity.
+- Having more muscle mass improves our insulin sensitivity, helps us clear sugar from our blood, and reduces overall inflammation.

 - The more muscle we have, the higher our overall metabolism rises.
 Each pound of muscle burns around six calories per day at rest, plus the calories needed to lug it around.
 This gives us a higher energy flux (g-flux), which has a number of different benefits.

-Moreover, the more muscle we gain, the stronger we become.
-And as we become stronger, our health improves in virtually every way imaginable.
+As we become stronger and more muscular, our health improves in virtually every way imaginable.
 A study from Harvard Medical School found that push-ups “were an even better predictor of cardiovascular disease than a submaximal treadmill test.”
 These findings have been replicated using different measures of strength, such as grip strength (study).
 And on the note of grip strength, men with stronger grips tend to live longer in general (study, study).

 This is all to say that to improve our health, we should follow a strenuous workout routine that helps us gain muscle size and strength.
 Strength training can certainly help, but if you’re a skinny guy who’s interested in getting bigger and stronger, we recommend hypertrophy training.